On the engineering of higher-order Van Hove singularities in two dimensions: Discussion.

-The combined theoretical and experimental characterization provides two key results: (i) the model for the low-energy electronic structure, consistent with STM and ARPES, captures related to the VHs.
-It provides an accurate description of the gap-like structure seen in tunneling spectra that were previously interpreted in terms of inelastic tunneling or correlation effects \cite{wang_quasiparticle_2017} or a hybridization gap \cite{Marques2021,kreisel214}.
+The combined theoretical and experimental characterization provides key results: (i) the model for the low-energy electronic structure, consistent with STM and ARPES, captures the dispersion related to the VHS.
+While the comparison with STM requires a small energy shift, the amended model fitted to the QPI data still provides very good agreement also with ARPES.
+It provides an accurate description of the gap-like structure seen in tunneling spectra that were previously interpreted in terms of inelastic tunneling or correlation effects \cite{wang_quasiparticle_2017} or a hybridization gap \cite{Marques2021, kreisel_quasi-particle_2021}.
 This gap can be explained straightforwardly as the combined result of SOC and octahedral rotation, leading to a suppression of DoS by almost $50\%$.
-Our low-energy model promises an understanding of the, yet unexplained, suppression of superconductivity in the surface layer of \ce{Sr2RuO4}\cite{barker_stm_2003,kambara_scanning_2006,Marques2021}. (ii) From the series of TBMs used to fit the experimental data, we can deduce `design criteria' for stabilizing HOVHs in \ce{Sr2RuO4}.
+Apart from a renormalization of the band structure by almost a factor of $4$ compared to DFT calculations, the experimental band structure is largely consistent with the one obtained from DFT.
+Our low-energy model promises an understanding of the, yet unexplained, suppression of superconductivity in the surface layer of \ce{Sr2RuO4}\cite{barker_stm_2003,kambara_scanning_2006,Marques2021}.
+It will also provide a better basis to model the recently reported signatures of `demons' measured in surface-sensitive electron loss spectroscopy measurements of \ce{Sr2RuO4}\cite{husain_pines_2023}, and to understand the experimental consequences of loop currents\cite{mazzola_signatures_2024}. (ii) From the series of tight-binding models used to fit the experimental data, we can deduce design criteria for stabilizing HOVHS in \ce{Sr2RuO4}.
+In addition, in the SM we show that instead of strain, when a staggered chemical potential that makes two $d_{xy}$ bands nonequivalent is used, a four-fold symmetric $X_9$ singularity with a stronger divergent DoS exponent of -1/2 can be engineered (Fig. 1 of SM).
+Engineering of a HOVHS requires the tuning of at least one externally controlled parameter.
+The effect of these parameters is either to merge pieces of the Fermi surface at high symmetry points in the Brillouin zone or to make flat bands disperse and then leading to HOVHS.
+The important message of this study is that depending on the tuning parameter, different types of HOVHS can be realized.